Prag8855/aab/content/contact.md

 Date_created: 2022-01-27
 ---

-Hi, I'm Nicolas. <mark>**I am currently on vacation**</mark> and I will not check my emails.
-You must [find someone else to help you](/guides/questions-about-berlin).

-When I am back, you can contact me to...
+Hi, I'm Nicolas.
+You can contact me to…

 - **Ask a question**
     I will help you for free.
 Please do a little research, and [ask detailed questions](https://nicolasbouliane.com/blog/ask-nicely).
 Sometimes, you might [find better help elsewhere](/guides/questions-about-berlin).
 I can't give you legal or financial advice.